-DBSA's standalone assessment of ba2 reflects two contrasting factors: (1) The bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 38.2% as of September 2018, which provide the bank with significant capacity to absorb unexpected losses; and (2) the still challenging operating environment, which, combined with DBSA's countercyclical/development mandate and high credit concentrations, translates into high asset risks.
+DBSA's BCA of ba2 reflects two contrasting factors: (1) the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 38.6% as of March 2019, which provide the bank with significant capacity to absorb unexpected losses; and (2) the challenging operating environment, which, combined with DBSA's countercyclical/ development mandate and high credit concentrations, translates into high asset risks.

-DBSA has historically displayed a stable funding profile and was able to roll over maturing debt and raise necessary new funding.
-However, DBSA, as a development finance institution, has an aggressive balance-sheet growth strategy that will require it to find new funding sources in an environment where debt and capital markets remain volatile.
+DBSA has historically displayed a stable funding profile and was able to roll over maturing debt and raise necessary new funding; however, new funding sources will be required, in an environment where debt and capital markets remain volatile, if DBSA is to implement its strong balance sheet growth plans.